ros-navigation/navigation2/nav2_route/README.md

 | `from_ll_service` | string | `fromLLArray` | Name of the robot_localization `FromLLArray` service (override for namespaced setups) |
 | `from_ll_service_timeout` | double | `5.0` | Seconds to wait for the conversion service before failing the load |

-Note: OSM node ids are 64-bit.
-The Route Server's `nodeid` and the relevant `nav2_msgs` use `uint64_t`, so the loader preserves the original OSM ids without truncation and routes can be requested by original OSM node id.
-Keep this width in mind if you define custom messages.

 Node and edge **metadata** (e.g. speed limits from OSM `maxspeed`) is intentionally out of scope for this initial loader and is planned for a follow-on contribution.